The Rarity of Triple Crowns - NPB's Most Difficult Batting Achievement

 Why Triple Crowns Are So Difficult

 The primary difficulty is that three categories demand different skill sets - batting average requires contact and plate discipline, home runs demand power, and RBIs need clutch hitting and favorable lineup positioning.
-Modern bullpen specialization means facing 150+ km/h relievers late in games, making average maintenance harder.
+Bullpen specialization means facing 150+ km/h relievers late in games, making average maintenance harder.
 Data-driven pitching exploiting batter weaknesses further prevents dominant individual seasons.
 Yakult's Munetaka Murakami hit 56 home runs in 2022 but his .318 average fell short of the batting title, missing the Triple Crown.

 Find Triple Crown record collections on Amazon